 Supporting the community

-Dana is also the Chair of the Board of Directors of Emergency Exit Arts, an arts organisation that creates unforgettable events and participatory experiences using visual performance, processions, puppetry, music and pyrotechnics.
+Dana is also the Chair of the Board of Directors, Chair of the Chartered Institute of Fundraising Cultural Sector Network, and Trustee of New Israel Fund UK for Emergency Exit Arts; an arts organisation that creates unforgettable events and participatory experiences using visual performance, processions, puppetry, music and pyrotechnics.

 And while not working in those roles, Dana writes for publications including The Guardian and Arts Professional and has presented keynote speeches at the Institute of Fundraising and Houses of Parliament and consulted at national level on strategies such as the 2016 Cultural White Paper and The Warwick Commission.